GitGuardian/ggshield/README.md

 show-secrets: false # default: false

 # Set to true if the desired exit code for the CLI is always 0,
-# otherwise the exit code will be 1 if issues are found.
+# otherwise the exit code will be 1 if incidents are found.
 # the environment variable GITGUARDIAN_EXIT_ZERO=true can also be used toggle this behaviour.
 exit-zero: false # default: false